satyamlal/YourMoney/README.md

 ## How to Revert Back to the previous version?

-Jumping back to the previous version of my code after coding and fixing bugs for the last 2 days, because I am getting a lot of unexpectional error.
+Jumping back to the previous version of my code after coding and fixing bugs for the last 2 days, because I am getting a lot of unexpected error.
 And this problem taught me how to revert back to the previous version of my repo.

 ```bash